MaterializeInc/materialize/doc/developer/design/20210713_S3_sources_with_headers.md

 ### Purification strategy

-We will extend the [purification strategy from existing formats][csv-purify] into their combination with S3, including using existing syntax.
+We will extend the [purification strategy from existing formats][csv-purify] into their combination with S3, introducing new syntax for the CSV format that explicitly lists all column names, which will be the purification target for all CSV format clauses.

+The new syntax is `WITH (HEADER AND)?
+NAMED COLUMNS (colname (, colname)*)`.
+See examples below.

 [csv-purify]: https://github.com/MaterializeInc/materialize/blob/88cf93c3309ca62/src/sql/src/pure.rs#L480-L501

-#### Examples
+#### CSV format examples

 A CSV source containing files with header lines like `id,value` as: